ltpitt/bash-network-repair-automation/README.md

 `fsck.mode=force`
 `fsck.repair=yes`

-You'll probably notice fsck.repair=yes is already there; these are not the same thing.
+You'll probably notice fsck.repair=yes is already there; these two properties are not exactly the same thing.
 From man systemd-fsck (these are actually parameters that are passed on by the kernel to init, i.e., systemd):

 `fsck.mode=`